 On your latest trip to your local steak house, you might have noticed an expensive type of meat on the menu call Wagyu.
 With such a high price point, Wagyu has to be something pretty delicious, right?
 Well, many people seem to think so, and there is certainly a lot of fuss around this kind of beef steak.
 But before you empty out your wallet on a piece of meat, you probably want to know a bit more about Wagyu.

 Blind dates can be stressful enough without having to worry about which restaurant to choose.
 If you're hooking up with someone you've never had the chance to meet, you'll need to take more things than normal into consideration.

 You'll need to select a location before you decide anything else, so let's break down the best way to do so.
 Unless you're picking your date up, you probably don't know exactly where they live, but you can at least request the general area.

 When you think of India, apart from Bollywood movies and the majestic Taj Mahal, it's likely that hearty and flavoursome Indian curries come to mind.
 For those that go to an Indian restaurant like Royal India Restaurant it's one thing to be familiar with butter chicken, but it's another to decide between the vast amount of other curries on offer, each with an array of diverse flavours and spices.

 Each region of India has it's own popular curries, some creamy and mild and others on the fiery end of the spice scale.
-To demystify the process of choosing the right curry to match your palate and spice tolerance, here is an overview of popular curries you are likely to encounter at Indian restaurants.